tanmaynema1/spiral-ai/README.md

 - **Storage**: The embedded vectors are stored for efficient retrieval and quick access, ensuring that users receive prompt responses to their queries.

-- **OpenAI Language Model (LLM)**: Users can query the document using OpenAI's Language Model (LLM), enabling natural language interaction with the legal document.
+- **OpenAI Language Model (LLM)**: Users can query the document using OpenAI's Language Model (LLM), enabling natural language interaction with the Research document.

 ## Getting Started